A divisionDivision No. 126 · Monday, 17 March 2025· Commons· Schools

 Voting Aye meant

-Support extending the profit cap to independent special schools to prevent providers exploiting a broken SEND market at the expense of children and councils
+Support applying the profit cap on children's social care providers to independent special schools now, arguing an unregulated market is allowing profiteering at the expense of local authorities and children with SEND.

 Voting No meant

-Oppose applying the profit cap to independent special schools at this stage, preferring a broader whole-system reform of SEND rather than piecemeal changes
+Oppose extending the profit cap to independent special schools at this stage, preferring to address it through comprehensive, whole-system SEND reform rather than an isolated amendment.

 § 01Who voted how.382 voting Members · 269 absent